|By Fr. Gary Coulter - Contact me||Go to Fr. Coulter's Homepage||Sign my Guestbook|

 Read an Interview with Mark Shea: Dissecting "The Da Vinci Code" from Zenit, Feb 23, 2006

-Steven Kellmeyer has a good book: Fact and Fiction in the Da Vinci Code also available in a Free PDF Version
+Steven Kellmeyer has a good book: Fact and Fiction in the Da Vinci Code and Audio CD

-See also his excellent site on Scriptural Catholicism
+See also his classic apologetics book: Scriptural Catholicism and many other books

 Cracking The Da Vinci Code Catholic Answers Special Report 2004